 - Demonstrate other unique characteristics, such as achieving average wage level of jobs created, firm size of companies receiving benefits, businesses benefited that are minority-owned, businesses benefited that are woman-owned, and number of Oregonians benefiting.

 Our staff works closely with applicants to make sure the project matches the program goals and guidelines.
-When you think you are ready to write an application, please contact us at 541-296-2266 x1004 or email us to discuss the project and potential application.
+When you think you are ready to write an application, please complete our pre-application and email it to our loan program team here.